 Box Grown Trees, Container Grown Shrubs and Small Trees

 Box grown trees are common in most areas of the country, yet rarely used by northern growers.
 We have decided to “think out of the box” by growing trees in boxes, as opposed to round plastic containers.
 Our design allows for the development of an improved root system over the traditional field grown or container grown trees and lessens the carbon footprint of traditional tree production.

 For shipping, the trees are removed from the boxes and placed in a custom designed and sewn, square burlap bag.
 The boxes are then used for the next crop of trees.

 For our shrubs and smaller trees, we continue to move away from the traditional round plastic containers.
 Plastic containers are a “one use, then out” item and clog our landfills.
 We are slowly replacing the plastic containers with Root Pouch Pots.
 These fabric containers are made from recycled materials and are biodegradable.
-They also help produce a superior root system, allowing for better drainage, and they also serve as a physical barrier to Jumping Worms.
+They also help produce a superior root system, allowing for better drainage, and they also serve as a physical barrier to the invasive Jumping Worms.

 Fruit Trees Of History